-First, the institution must be a 4-year and currently accredited by a regional accrediting association.
-Four year branch campuses which award baccalaureate degrees may be covered by the blanket accreditation awarded to the parent institution.
-Exceptions to this requirement can be considered by the National Council.
+First, the institution must grant a bachelor's degree and be accredited by a regional accrediting association.
+Branch campuses that award bachelor’s degrees may be covered by the blanket accreditation awarded to the parent institution.
+Exceptions to this requirement may be considered by the Executive Director.

-Second, someone representing the college or university (this person could be the prospective faculty or administrative advisor to the chapter) should fill out a Preliminary Charter Information form providing information regarding the institution and send it to the Executive Director of Tau Sigma.
-Upon receipt of this information, the Executive Director and National Council will review promptly for a preliminary charter.
-The petitioning institution will be immediately notified of the Council action taken.
+Second, someone representing the college or university (this person could be the prospective faculty or administrative advisor to the chapter) should fill out a Preliminary Charter Information form providing information regarding the institution and send it to the Tau Sigma Executive Director.
+Upon receipt of this information, the Executive Director will review promptly for a preliminary charter.
+The petitioning institution will be immediately notified of the action taken.
 This should not take longer than a week (perhaps the same day) from receipt of the information by the Executive Director.

-After a preliminary charter has been granted, a member of the university staff or faculty should obtain from the registrar a list of students who meet Tau Sigma membership requirements (see the "Membership" link on this web site) during the previous term.
-A letter of congratulations (this is a sample) should then be sent to these students, inviting them to be charter members of the local chapter of Tau Sigma.
-You will notice in the sample letter that the lifetime dues (to be paid only once upon becoming a new member) for a member range from $50 to $65, depending upon the local dues amount.
-National dues are set at $35 with the remaining portion going to support the local chapter and the cost of the membership mailing..
-When notified of their eligibility by mail, the students will be directed through web-based membership process that is very user-friendly.
+After a preliminary charter has been granted, a member of the university staff or faculty should obtain from the registrar the names and email addresses (directory information that does not violate FERPA) of students who meet Tau Sigma membership requirements (see the "Membership" link on this web site) during the previous term(s).
+These names and email addresses should be forwarded to Lori Carter, our Director of Chapter Relations.
+She will then send an email of congratulations to these students, inviting them to be charter members of the local chapter of Tau Sigma, and directing them to a web-based membership portal that is very user-friendly.
+Lifetime dues (to be paid only once upon becoming a new member) for a member typically range from $50 to $65, depending upon the local dues amount.
+National dues are set at $40 with the remaining portion going to support the local chapter.

-When the date for the induction and installation ceremony is set, the local group elects officers, reserves space for the ceremony, plans the banquet or reception, and invites guests.
-A letter or email announcing the charter induction and installation ceremony is sent to all members.
-Invitations also may be sent to parents and other interested parties (i.e. faculty, university officials).
-At the installation, the charter is presented, members inducted, and an appropriate address given by a person chosen by the local group.
-Students attending the ceremony will be presented with a membership certificate and pin.
-Those not attending will be required to pick up their membership certificate and pin from the local advisor or an officer of the chapter.
-In addition, after the ceremony, the honor cords and t-shirts will be handed out to those who ordered them.
+When the date for the induction is set, the members elect officers, reserve space for the ceremony, plan the banquet or reception (if desired), and invite guests.
+An email announcing the induction is sent to all members.
+Invitations also may be sent to parents and other interested parties (e.g., faculty, university officials).
+At the ceremony, the charter is presented, members are inducted, and an appropriate address given by a person chosen by the local group.
+Students attending the ceremony will be presented with their membership certificate and pin.